 Luckily, smartphone manufacturers have created some useful features to help combat these adverse risks.
 And one of the most popular ones is something called Dark Mode.

 But what is Dark Mode?
 Is it helpful?
 And how do you set it up?
 Here’s everything you need to know about using Dark Mode.

-Dark Mode is a setting on most smartphones which changes the screen’s default white background to a darker grey/black one.
+Dark Mode is a setting on most smartphones that changes the screen’s default white background to a darker grey/black one.
 This setting can be switched on permanently or set to activate at a scheduled time.

 The mode takes effect across the device’s menus and screens.
 The change can also be applied to certain third-party apps including, Gmail, WhatsApp, Twitter, YouTube, and more.